• Skip to primary navigation

 Pack the jar about ⅔ to ¾ of the way with fresh chopped up motherwort herb.
 Be careful not to pack too tightly, because you want the menstruum to be able to saturate everything and move freely in the jar.
 If you are using dry herbs, fill the jar about half to ¾ of the way.

 Now you add the menstruum, which is just a fancy word for solvent.
-I use alcohol, but there are types of tinctures that use other solvents too.
-When using alcohol, you want a high proof because high proof alcohol will leach out more of the medicinal compounds from the plant matter.
+I use alcohol (brandy or vodka), but there are types of tinctures that use other solvents too, such as vinegar.
+When using alcohol, you want a high proof because high proof alcohol will leach out more of the helpful compounds from the plant matter.

-Most people prefer to use 190 proof (95%) Everclear in tincture making.
+Most herbalists, such as Nancy Phillips in her wonderful book “The Herbalist’s Way” (Amazon affiliate link) recommend using 190 proof (95%) Everclear in tincture making.
 If you are using dried herbs, 40% alcohol is fine.
 However, if you can’t get it, just use the highest-proof vodka that you can find.
 Fill the jar to the top and cap it tightly.
 Label it with the contents and the date.

 Step 4: Give It Time